A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Introduction

-hold as soon as the cone essential spectral radius of $f$ is inferior to the latter infimum. \end{theorem} The notion of \NEW{cone essential spectral radius} appearing in~\eqref{sp-th-gencw} is a non-linear extension of the notion of essential spectral radius of linear maps introduced in~\cite{nussbaum70}.
-It is defined using generalized measures of non-compactness and $k$-set contractions (Section~\ref{sp-sec-spec}).
+\end{theorem} The notion of \NEW{cone essential spectral radius} appearing in Theorem~\ref{sp-th-gencw} is a non-linear extension of the notion of essential spectral radius of linear maps introduced in~\cite{nussbaum70}.
+It is defined using generalized measures of non-compactness and $k$-set-contractions (Section~\ref{sp-sec-spec}).
 Note that when some iterate of the map $f$ is compact, the cone essential spectral radius of $f$ is zero.
 Then, the assumption of the theorem is satisfied as soon as $\cspr[C]{f}>0$.

 Theorem~\ref{sp-th-gencw} follows from Theorem~\ref{sp-supeigenth0} below.
 Note the lack of symmetry between~\eqref{sp-e-init} and~\eqref{sp-e-init2}: we use the notation max in~\eqref{sp-e-init} to indicate that the set has a maximum element, whereas the infimum in~\eqref{sp-e-init2} is not attained in general.
 Thus, this theorem states in particular that there exists $v\in C\setminus\{0\}$ such that $f(v)=\cspr[C]{f}v$.
 In other words, the maximal growth rate of the orbits coincides with the maximal non-linear eigenvalue of $f$ associated to an eigenvector in the (closed) cone $C$.